-- 1. Member States shall lay down in their legislation that, save as otherwise agreed by professional parties and in the case where a recipient is required to express his consent to accept a service provider's offer by using technological means, such as clicking on an icon, the following principles apply: - the contract is concluded when the recipient of the service: - 1) receives from the service provider, by electronic means, an acknowledgement of receipt of the recipient's acceptance, and 2) confirms receipt of the acknowledgement of receipt;

-- the acknowledgement of receipt is deemed to be received and the confirmation is deemed to have been given when the parties for whom they are destined are able to access them; - the acknowledgement of receipt by the service provider and the confirmation of the service recipient must be sent as quickly as possible. - 2.
-Member States shall lay down in their legislation that, save as otherwise agreed by professional parties, the service provider must make available to the recipient of the service appropriate means allowing him to identify and correct handling errors.
+- 1. Member States shall lay down in their legislation that, save where otherwise agreed by professional persons, in cases where a recipient, in accepting a service provider's offer, is required to give his consent through technological means, such as clicking on an icon, the following principles apply: - (a) the contract is concluded when the recipient of the service: - has received from the service provider, electronically, an acknowledgment of receipt of the recipient's acceptance, and - has confirmed receipt of the acknowledgment of receipt; - (b) acknowledgment of receipt is deemed to be received and confirmation is deemed to have been given when the parties to whom they are addressed are able to access them; - (c) acknowledgment of receipt by the service provider and confirmation of the service recipient shall be sent as quickly as possible. - 2.
+Member States shall lay down in their legislation that, save where otherwise agreed by professional persons, the service provider shall make available to the recipient of the service appropriate means allowing him to identify and correct handling errors.

-Section 4: Liability of intermediaries
+Section 4 Liability of intermediaries

-Article 12: Mere conduit
+Mere conduit